csc-fw/dcfeb3a/README.md

 different ISE versions.
 The initial project contains IP cores that are compatible with ISE 12.4.
 The branch that is intended to be used in production will be called Pro.
+The ISE 14.6-trial branch has been merged back into the Pro branch.
+So now the IP cores in the Pro branch are compatible with ISE 14.7.